 - Preschool: three years old by December 1 to five years old

 - Preschool: 3:18

 - Toddlers: 3:9

 Classrooms are taught by a supervising teacher and one or two teachers.
 The program is supported by studio teachers in visual arts and music and by two rotating assistants who substitute when teachers are absent.
-The administration includes a director, assistant director and administrative assistant.
+The administration includes a director, assistant director and office coordinator.
 Smith College students participate in the program in a variety of ways.